 They've planted a "three sisters garden" of corn, beans and squash, three foods inherent to the sustenance of early crop-growing Americans.
 Students also went through the process of making early tools, creating a garden rake using deer antlers, strips of leather and a tree branch.

 By the end of the presentation, Larry Spotted Crow Mann, Elizabeth Mann, Marisa Swift Deer Crow Riley, Joshua Little Elk Riley and Matoonas Anoki Mann had a crowd of students around them.
-They had shared a part of their culture that the kids could now relate to.

 PHOTO GALLERY | Nipmuc Native Americans visit and perform at Crosby Elementary School in Pittsfield as part of a summer learning program with an American Indian theme.